Green Initiatives at Spirit of the West

 - We do not have air conditioning and instead choose to let the breeze in through our windows.

-Staff, or the Spirit of the West Team – The Ones that Make the Magic Happen!
+OUR STAFF – The Ones that Make the Magic Happen!

 A positive, supportive and healthy work environment is key to a happy staff team – and happy guides make for fun trips!
 Here are some of the ways that try to make our company the sort of place that people want to be.

 - We encourage healthy staff by choosing many organic foods for all of our trips.

 - We provide returning staff health benefits & subsidies.
 Staff are able to choose how to spend this money to best aid in their overall health, e.g. massage therapy, naturalist visits, dentist appointments etc.